Kepitss/React-Calculator/README.md

 ###### Live project is [here](https://eloquent-euclid-f93ad7.netlify.app/)

 ## Description
-Calculator made with React witch can do mathematical operations with  +, -, ÷, × and much more.
+Calculator made with React wich can do mathematical operations with  +, -, ÷, × and much more.

-## Technologys used
+## Technologies used
 - React
 - Bootstrap
 - Sass